 The GNMA market has been one of the best-performing sectors of the junk bond market in recent years, and many investors are looking for ways to tap into this market.
 One way to do this is through GNMA mutual funds.

 GNMA funds generally offer higher yields than other types of bond funds, but they also come with higher risks.
-These funds are best suited for investors who are willing to accept a higher degree of risk in exchange for potentially higher returns.View comparable articles on or article gnma plain vanilla.
+These funds are best suited for investors who are willing to accept a higher degree of risk in exchange for potentially higher returns.View comparable articles on article about gnma intermediate investment grade funds, or article gnma plain vanilla.

 The bottom line